ribru17/bamboo.nvim/README.md

 },
 ```

+> [!TIP]
-**NOTE:** For best results, use (rounded) borders for float windows (or change
+> For best results, use (rounded) borders for float windows (or change
-their background to a slightly different color than the main editor background).
+> their background to a slightly different color than the main editor background).

 ## Configuration